 As a side note, it's not uncommon for travelers to get Bhutan belly – whether you're not used to eating chili in every dish, or you've accidentally drunk unfiltered water.
 Here's how to keep the risk to a minimum.

-Ask the locals you meet along the way if you can try
+Ask the locals you meet along the way if you can try ara – a hot, highly alcoholic treat.

-While World Nomad Chris Potter was traveling through Bhutan, an elderly gentleman cooked him up a cup of the local drink.
+While World Nomad Chris Potter was traveling through Bhutan, an elderly gentleman cooked him up a cup of this local drink.
 First, he popped some yak butter into a hot pan, broke in some eggs, and scrambled them with the butter.
 He then proceeded to pour a full bottle of rice whiskey over the top, heated it all through and then ladled it into large mugs.

 "I looked down at the steaming potent brew with its eggy oily topping and closed my eyes while taking a large gulp – not to look like a complete wimp or disrespect this kind gentleman's cooking.
 And, to my surprise, it was delicious."